In this article, you will find all details related to a Persian cat, e.g., price, lifespan, monthly expenses, food, and more.

 What breeds make a Persian cat?

 These cats came from Turkey, which is also the home to the Turkish angora, a different breed of longhaired cat.
-In the 19th century, the descendants of these Turkish cats were bred with some of the cats from Italy, and that was the beginning of modern Persian.
+In the 19th century, the descendants of these Turkish cats were bred with some of the cats from Italy, which was the beginning of modern Persian.
 Although this breed is ancient, it is also man-made.